Anthropology Magazine

 Professor Talking Points

-• Freeman was trained in cultural anthropology.
-He fully immersed himself in the Iban culture during his 1940-1943 visit.
-Only after studying anthropology for more than two decades did he begin to question the validity of cultural anthropology and study more biologically based subjects, such as psychology, ethology, psychoanalysis, and neuroscience, building an interdisciplinary background and perspective to view cultures.
+• Derek Freeman was trained in cultural anthropology and fully immersed himself in Borneo’s Iban culture in 1940–1943.
+Only after studying anthropology for more than two decades did he begin to question the validity of cultural anthropology and study more biologically based subjects, such as psychology, ethology, psychoanalysis, and neuroscience, in building an interdisciplinary background and perspective to view cultures.
+Discuss this change in perspective.

 Academic Articles